-- The final summary of courses must be completed and approved by the program facilitator. - The candidate must successfully complete all required credit hours for the program. - The candidate must complete a yearlong, intensive internship experience (ELCF 5345-6-7).
-Pre-requisites for starting the internship are: - Certification as Certified Personnel Evaluator-to start Semester III of internship - Passing Score Report of both Illinois Licensure Tests for Principals (195 and 196)-to start the third and last semester of internship; and - The three semesters of internships must be completed within 24 months.
-A petition to extend the internship beyond 24 months must be submitted to the program advisory committee. - All candidates must successfully complete the Comprehensive Examination. - All candidates for the MA degree must complete a Master's Thesis/Project - All coursework for the degree, including transfer credits, must have been completed within the six years allowed for program completion. - The final assessment professional portfolio must be submitted through LiveText and approved by the assigned program facilitator. - Each candidate must be evaluated on professional dispositions through LiveText.
+- The final summary of courses must be completed and approved by the program facilitator. - The candidate must successfully complete all required credit hours for the program. - A GPA of 3.0 or better must be maintained in the program, and is required for degree completion. - The candidate must complete a yearlong, intensive internship experience (ELCF 5348).
+Additional requirements for completing the internship are: - Certification as Certified Personnel Evaluator-to start Semester III of internship - Passing Score Report of both Illinois Licensure Tests for Principals (195 and 196)-to start the third and last semester of internship; and - The three semesters of internships must be completed within 24 months.
+A petition to extend the internship beyond 24 months must be submitted to the program advisory committee.

+- All candidates must successfully complete the Comprehensive Examination. - All candidates for the MA degree must complete a Master's Thesis/Project. - All coursework for the degree, including transfer credits, must have been completed within the six years allowed for program completion. - The final assessment professional portfolio must be submitted through LiveText and approved by the assigned program facilitator. - Each candidate must be evaluated on professional dispositions through LiveText.